atidyshirt/markdown-literate/README.md

 # markdown-literate

-**EARLY STAGES PLUGIN:** please use with care, as this is very early stages and should not be used for everyday workflow just yet.
+**EARLY STAGES PLUGIN:** please use with care, as this is very early stages and should not be relied for everyday workflow just yet.
+There may be some bugs still around in the code base.

 **Scope for this project:**

 This plugin in combination with the [marksman](https://github.com/artempyanykh/marksman) plugin for [Neovim LSP](https://github.com/neovim/nvim-lspconfig) is intended to be a full experience to be able to write full literate programs spanning over multiple files and directories.

-### Initial targets to implement
+### Initial goals to implement

 - [x] Tangle markdown codeblocks on a per-codeblock basis
     * The expected syntax for doing this is as follows: `<language> { tangle: path/to/file.lang }`.